lksing/CoreVision-Business-Travel-Program-Performance/README.md

 ## Executive Summary
-In October 2023, CoreVision has seen a significant $40,000 in cost savings from negotiated travel rates afforded by partnerships with Hilton and Marriott.
-Key performance indicators have shown that CoreVisions’s negotiated rates in October 2023 are competitive, with the average daily spend of 18% below comparable market rates, and cost savings for the month down 198% from public market rates.
-To continue the program’s success moving forward, CoreVision should prioritize relationships with Hilton and Marriott and consider negotiating a 3% increase in the negotiated discount rate with Courtyard by Marriott from 20% to 23%, which can win an estimated $13,500 increase in savings.
+In October 2023, CoreVision has seen a significant **$40,000 in cost savings** from negotiated travel rates afforded by partnerships with Hilton and Marriott.
+Key performance indicators have shown that CoreVisions’s negotiated rates in October 2023 are **competitive**, with the average daily spend of 18% below comparable market rates, and cost savings for the month down 198% from public market rates.
+To continue the program’s success moving forward, CoreVision should prioritize relationships with Hilton and Marriott and consider **negotiating a 3% increase in the negotiated discount rate** with Courtyard by Marriott from 20% to 23%, which can win an estimated **$13,500 increase in savings**.
 A 3% increase in the negotiated discount rate with Hilton Garden Inn from 15% to 18% can generate an estimated $13,000 in cost savings.

 ## Data Structure and Validation